-There is extant research that considers corporate governance in different countries (Bae, Masud, Kaium and Kim, 2018; Iqbal, Nawaz and Ehsan, 2019; Pillai, and Al-Malkawi, 2018), but there is still a need for a more comprehensive investigation of the difference between developed and developing markets (Panda and Leepsa, 2017).
-Likewise, a few studies argue that innovation has a mediating role in the relationship between corporate governance and organizational performance.
-In these cases, individual countries were examined, as in the work of Khan, Hussain, Maqbool, Ali and Numan (2019) and Umrani, Johl, and Ibrahim (2017).
+There is extant research that considers corporate governance in different countries (Bae et al., 2018; Iqbal et al., 2019; Pillai & Al-Malkawi, 2018), but there is still a need for a more comprehensive investigation of the difference between developed and developing markets (Panda & Leepsa, 2017).
+Likewise, a few studies argue that innovation has a mediating role in the relationship between corporate governance and organisational performance.
+In these cases, individual countries were examined, as in the work of Khan et al. (2019) and Umrani et al. (2017).
 However, there is still a gap in terms of looking at the differences between developed and developing countries, to ascertain how corporate innovation influences the relationship between corporate governance and organisational performance.

-To address these identified gaps, this paper examines the mediating role of innovation on CG and FP across developed and developing countries.
+To address these identified gaps, this paper examines the mediating role of innovation on corporate governance and firm performance across developed and developing countries.
 The hypothesis of the mediating role of innovation is based on two theories, agency theory and signaling theory.
-While the relationship between CG and FP is investigated based on agency theory, the relationship between CG and innovation is examined with reference to signaling theory (Xia, Gao, Wei and Ding, 2022).
-It has been shown in the research that corporate governance structures relay different messages about innovation to the market and various stakeholders (Bae, Masud, Kaium and Kim, 2018).
+While the relationship between corporate governance and firm performance is investigated based on agency theory, the relationship between corporate governance and innovation is examined with reference to signaling theory (Xia et al., 2022).
+It has been shown in the research that corporate governance structures relay different messages about innovation to the market and various stakeholders (Bae et al., 2018).
 If board members support innovation, they can demonstrate the potential importance of this in more detail.
-For example, a corporate innovation plan can be demonstrated through research and development (RandD) which is scaled according to expenses (Fernández-Sastre and Montalvo-Quizhpi, 2019).
-When collecting data from Compustat, this study double checks on how the measured innovation, namely the RandD expenses, is evaluated.
-From the database, there are no IFRS adoption differences across the 17 countries' data, so the measurement used in this study is consistent for all the countries in the sample.
-Furthermore, according to Shah, Liang and Akbar (2013), there are no differences in the value relevance of R&D expenses in the pre- and post-IFRS periods.
+For example, a corporate innovation plan can be demonstrated through research and development (R&D) which is scaled according to expenses (Fernández-Sastre & Montalvo-Quizhpi, 2019).
+When collecting data from Compustat, this study double checks on how the measured innovation, namely the R&D expenses, is evaluated.
+From the database, there are no International Financial Reporting Standards (IFRS) adoption differences across the 17 countries' data, so the measurement used in this study is consistent for all the countries in the sample.
+Furthermore, according to Shah et al. (2013), there are no differences in the value relevance of R&D expenses in the pre- and post-IFRS periods.
 All these prove that the measurement of R&D expenses as a proxy for corporate innovation in the research sample is consistent over time.

 The current study aims to contribute to the research literature in several ways.
-Firstly, the study can assist decision makers, analysts, policy makers, practitioners, and shareholders in both developed and developing countries to understand the different impacts of CG and FP through consideration of the role of corporate innovation.
+Firstly, the study can assist decision makers, analysts, policy makers, practitioners, and shareholders in both developed and developing countries to understand the different impacts of corporate governance and firm performance through consideration of the role of corporate innovation.
 Secondly, this study offers an academic contribution by demonstrating how differences in corporate governance structures impact on the influence of innovation on a firm's value.